thucnt93/MailCoreFramework/README.md

 # MailCore2Framwork integration demo

-Step by step integrate mail core framework to Mac app
+1. Step by step integrate mailcore2 framework to Mac app:

-1. Follow this instruction to integrate mailcore 2 to mac app not via cocoapod ():
 - Checkout MailCore2 into a directory relative to your project.
 - Under the build-mac directory, locate the mailcore2.xcodeproj file, and drag this into your Xcode project.
 - Link against MailCore 2 as a framework: